Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The **Datum** groups together the construction elements such as lines, circles, points, trihedrons, plane trihedrons, planes and axes.

 *AIS_Point, AIS_Axis, AIS_Line, AIS_Circle, AIS_Plane* and *AIS_Trihedron* have four selection modes:
-  * mode 0 : selection of a trihedron;
+  * mode AIS_TrihedronSelectionMode_EntireObject : selection of a trihedron;
-  * mode 1 : selection of the origin of the trihedron;
+  * mode AIS_TrihedronSelectionMode_Origin : selection of the origin of the trihedron;
-  * mode 2 : selection of the axes;
+  * mode AIS_TrihedronSelectionMode_Axes : selection of the axes;
-  * mode 3 : selection of the planes XOY, YOZ, XOZ.
+  * mode AIS_TrihedronSelectionMode_MainPlanes : selection of the planes XOY, YOZ, XOZ.

-when you activate one of modes: 1 2 3 4, you pick AIS objects of type:
+when you activate one of modes, you pick AIS objects of type:
   * *AIS_Point*;
   * *AIS_Axis* (and information on the type of axis);
   * *AIS_Plane* (and information on the type of plane).